 Transmission has occurred during sexual intercourse, but it is not thought to be a major mode of infection.
 However, FIV can be passed on to the female from the biting that goes along with mating.

 Occasionally an FIV positive mother can pass the infection on to her kittens.
 This may happen either in utero or via infected milk, this most often happens if the mother is shedding a high viral load during pregnancy or lactation.

 Unlike other pathogens, the FIV does not last long in the environment and fomites (objects such as food bowls, blankets or toys which carry infection) are not a risk.

-It is a good idea to have any new cat or kitten who enters the household to be tested for FIV.
-Even if he is going to be the only cat in the household, it is important to know his HIV status for the following reasons.
+It is a good idea to test any new cat or kitten who enters the home for FIV.
+Even if the cat is going to be the only cat in the household, it is important to know the HIV status for the following reasons:

-- To keep him inside, reducing his exposure to pathogens.
+- To keep the cat inside, to reduce exposure to pathogens.

-- He will need to have more frequent veterinary visits than an FIV negative cat.
+- The cat will need to have more frequent veterinary visits than an FIV negative cat.

-- You can be on high alert for any minor changes to his health so that you can keep him healthy.
+- You can be on high alert for any minor changes to the cat’s health.